cafeasp/NetSuite-Export-Record/README.md

 ## 💡 Customization

 - You can adjust the fields in the `ProcessSalesOrderData` function.
-- Additional record types can be added with their own processing logic in the `switch` statement in `GetData`.
+- Additional record types can be added with their own processing logic in the `switch` statement in `GetRecordData`.

 ## 🛠️ Technologies Used